simonhaenisch/md-to-pdf/readme.md

 ## Customization

 If you don't like the style, just change `markdown.css` to your liking.
 The paper format and borders can be changed in `index.js`.
-Just install globally again (run `npm i -g`) after changing anything to apply the changes.
+Install globally again (run `npm i -g`) after changing anything to apply the changes.

 Pull requests are welcome.
 Just keep it simple! 🤓